RediSearch/ftsb/README.md

 ```

 #### Sustainable Throughput benchmark
-To really understand a system behavior we also cant relay solely on doing the full percentile analysis while stressing the system to it's maximum RPS.
+To really understand a system behavior we also can't relay solely on doing the full percentile analysis while stressing the system to it's maximum RPS.

 We need to be able to compare the behavior under different throughput and/or configurations, to be able to get the best "Sustainable Throughput: The throughput achieved while safely maintaining service levels.
  To enabling full percentile spectrum and Sustainable Throughput analysis you can use: